What Parents Can Learn From Child Care Centers That Stayed Open During Lockdowns

 Should parents across the country stop worrying about sending their kids off to camp and school, as long as a version of these guidelines is followed?

-Dr. Josh Sharfstein at the Johns Hopkins School of Public Health says we can learn from the YMCA and New York City examples, but we shouldn't overgeneralize.
+Dr. Joshua Sharfstein at the Johns Hopkins School of Public Health says we can learn from the YMCA and New York City examples, but we shouldn't overgeneralize.

 "These experiences illustrate that it's possible to bring kids together without a guarantee of an outbreak or a serious situation developing," he explains.
 On the other hand, they don't guarantee the opposite.